With Obamacare Here to Stay, Some States Revive Medicaid Expansion

 But those efforts face the same political and ideological fights that have plagued health care policy in Washington,

-You could hear the echoes in Wichita last week.
+You could hear the echoes in Topeka last week.

 State Sen. Ty Masterson, a Republican, urged his colleagues to reject expanding Medicaid because it was part of the Affordable Care Act.
 He likened the federal health law to a broken amusement park ride.